protontypes/agile-development-methods-and-strategies/README.md

 [[1]](https://about.gitlab.com/handbook/engineering/quality/issue-triage/)

 ### Release and Branching Process
-One of the first processes showing how to work together with mutliple people on one project was [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/).
+One of the first processes showing how to work together with multiple people on one project was [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/).